Thursday, May 26, 2016

 You know they hurt your pride

-Esau was hurt, and he probably held a grudge for a good long time.
+Esau was hurt, and he was probably angry for a good long time.

-The time ultimately comes when the brothers meet again.
-Little brother waits in fear.
-Seeing Esau coming with 400 men, that only makes sense.
-Jacob is so afraid of this meeting he splits his family in two as they stand before Esau.
+Jacob is so afraid of Esau's anger at this meeting he splits his family.
 Half stand behind so if Esau kills the maids and their children, this later group, especially his favorite wife and son, Rachel and Joseph, will be able to get away.
 Jacob bows and scrapes.
 Yet Esau comes and greets his brother with a kiss.
-It seems that Esau has forgiven his little brother's transgressions, his trespasses, his debts.
+In the years that have passed Esau has forgiven his little brother's transgressions, his trespasses, his debts.

-Nobody said it was easy.
-Nobody said it wasn't a long time coming, but ultimately they meet not at the point of sword and spear, but with a kiss.
+Nobody said it was easy for Esau to find forgiveness.
+Nobody said it didn't take a long time, but ultimately they meet not at the point of sword and spear, but with a kiss.

 Jacob hurt Esau.
 He hurt his pride, he took his place in the family.
 Jacob took the place their earthly father etched out for Esau.
-He was a victim of an elaborate ruse which cost him his father's blessing.
-Esau could have let this eat him from the inside out, but based on this description from Genesis he is living another modern expression: "Living well is the best revenge."
+He was a victim of a bad deal that cost him his birthright and an elaborate ruse which cost him his father's blessing.
+Esau could have let this eat him from the inside out, but based on this description from Genesis he is exhibiting another modern expression: "Living well is the best revenge."

 You better put it all behind you, baby